elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-you-determine-which-equations-to-use-during-the-calculation-phase-of-problemsolving.md

     subject: Physics
     url: /learn/physics/questions/how-is-density-defined-and-what-is-its-significance-in-physics
 related_article4:
-    id: 122456
+    id: 122468
     title: >-
-        What are the common methods for graphical analysis in kinematics?
+        What is the principle of conservation of energy, and how is it applied in physics problems?
     subject: Physics
-    url: /learn/physics/questions/what-are-the-common-methods-for-graphical-analysis-in-kinematics
+    url: /learn/physics/questions/what-is-the-principle-of-conservation-of-energy-and-how-is-it-applied-in-physics-problems
 related_article5:
-    id: 122469
+    id: 122477
     title: >-
-        How is power defined in physics, and what factors influence efficiency?
+        What is Archimedes' Principle, and how does it explain buoyancy?
     subject: Physics
-    url: /learn/physics/questions/how-is-power-defined-in-physics-and-what-factors-influence-efficiency
+    url: /learn/physics/questions/what-is-archimedes-principle-and-how-does-it-explain-buoyancy
 ---

 &nbsp;